Trading Standards & The Law

 We often defend local businesses who have been in breach of Food Safety Standards and Trade Descriptions.

 Recently, we have defended a complex Trading Standards fraud brought about about local authority which included an lettings agent accused for misleading the public, producing marked up invoices and non disclosure of a sister company.
-The fraud was complex which led to a multiple investigation, into instruct fraud, VAT fraud and mortgage fraud.
+The fraud was complex which led to a multiple investigation, into insurance fraud, VAT fraud and mortgage fraud.

 Contact one of our Solicitors in Coventry today: